Category: The Devil’s Playbook

 Three Mistakes We Make in the Swamp

 When we step into this miry bog of discouraging apprehensions, it is incredibly easy to lose our footing completely.
-When Elijah enters his own sudden season of despondency, he makes three classic tactical errors.
-These are the exact missteps the enemy hopes we will replicate when our own energy fails in the swamp.
+When Elijah enters his own sudden season of despondency, he makes three tactical errors.

 The Flight into Isolation